-Evaluation of Senior BSW students in field education occurs during each semester that the student is in a placement.
-This evaluation involves an end-of-semester formal assessment of the student's field performance by the agency field supervisor, as well as the assessment of the student's Field Seminar assignments.
-These sources of information are reviewed with the student and are used to determine a student's readiness to move on in the field placement, a final course grade, and the student's progress toward earning a BSW.
+Evaluation of Senior BSW students in practicum education occurs during each semester that the student is in a placement.
+This evaluation involves an end-of-semester formal assessment of the student's practicum performance by the agency practicum supervisor, as well as the assessment of the student's PracticumSeminar assignments.
+These sources of information are reviewed with the student and are used to determine a student's readiness to move on in the practicum placement, a final course grade, and the student's progress toward earning a BSW.

-Policies and Procedures for Terminating a Field Placement
+Policies and Procedures for Terminating a Practicum Placement

-Identifying Concerns in Field Placement
+Identifying Concerns in Practicum Placement

 There may be occasions when students have concerns about aspects of their placement (e.g. amount of supervision, agency policies, appropriateness of practice-related activities and responsibilities, and/or workload).
 Alternately, agencies at times may identify concerns about a student's functioning or performance in the agency.
-When problems arise, it is always important for the student and/or field instructor to contact the Director of Field Education early on.
-The Director of Field Education is available for consultation regarding the problem(s), helping to identify the issues and suggesting steps towards a resolution.
-If problems persist despite the efforts of the field instructor, student, and Director of Field Education to resolve them, a determination will be made regarding termination of the Field Placement.
-In the event that a field placement is terminated, a formal review of academic performance and conduct issues may be initiated, as described in this handbook.
+When problems arise, it is always important for the student and/or practicum instructor to contact the Director of Practicum Education early on.
+The Director of Practicum Education is available for consultation regarding the problem(s), helping to identify the issues and suggesting steps towards a resolution.
+If problems persist despite the efforts of the practicum instructor, student, and Director of Practicum Education to resolve them, a determination will be made regarding termination of the Practicum Placement.
+In the event that a practicum placement is terminated, a formal review of academic performance and conduct issues may be initiated, as described in this handbook.

-Problems in the Field Placement Agency
+Problems in the Practicum PlacementAgency

-If there are problems in the agency that affect student learning (e.g. not enough tasks, insufficient supervision), the Director of Field Education should be notified.
-The Director of Field Education discusses the difficulties with all involved parties, makes an assessment and collaboratively helps to develop a plan.
+If there are problems in the agency that affect student learning (e.g. not enough tasks, insufficient supervision), the Director of Practicum Education should be notified.
+The Director of Practicum Education discusses the difficulties with all involved parties, makes an assessment and collaboratively helps to develop a plan.
 The agency training director and/or BSW Program Director may join in this process.
-Plans to improve the situation are always the first step and the Director of Field will remain involved to monitor progress towards changes that are being initiated.
+Plans to improve the situation are always the first step and the Director of Practicumwill remain involved to monitor progress towards changes that are being initiated.
 If, for example, supervision time has not been adequate, the School would work with the agency to address this problem.
 If the agency is unable to provide a sufficient level of training and supervision, the student will be placed in a new setting.

-Concerns Regarding Student Performance and Conduct in Field Placement
+Concerns Regarding Student Performance and Conduct in Practicum Placement

-The School of Social Work requests that the field instructor notify the Director of Field Education promptly regarding any concerns about the student's performance or conduct in the agency.
-If needed, a meeting of appropriate parties (Director of Field Education, student, field instructor and, at times, the BSW Program Director) will be held to assess and locate areas of difficulty.
+The School of Social Work requests that the practicum instructor notify the Director of Practicum Education promptly regarding any concerns about the student's performance or conduct in the agency.
+If needed, a meeting of appropriate parties (Director of Practicum Education, student, practicum instructor and, at times, the BSW Program Director) will be held to assess and locate areas of difficulty.
 Plans are generally made to alleviate or resolve problems by carefully designed and monitored strategies.
-The outcome of a meeting will include a plan of action, written by the Director of Field Education, with copies distributed to the student and field instructor.
+The outcome of a meeting will include a plan of action, written by the Director of Practicum Education, with copies distributed to the student and practicum instructor.
 Goals set forth will be reviewed periodically.
-The Director of Field and field instructor remain in close communication with each other and the student throughout this process.
-The Director of Field Education and BSW Program Director may decide, in consultation with the SSW Director, to meet with the student to address the concerns raised.
-The Director of Field Education, or other faculty teaching the field seminar course, will issue an academic warning to address and document the problems highlighted.
+The Director of Practicumand practicum instructor remain in close communication with each other and the student throughout this process.
+The Director of Practicum Education and BSW Program Director may decide, in consultation with the SSW Director, to meet with the student to address the concerns raised.
+The Director of Practicum Education, or other faculty teaching the practicum seminar course, will issue an academic warning to address and document the problems highlighted.
 The instructor develops a revised learning plan as described above.